wallarm/ingress-plus/README.md

 # NGINX Ingress Controllers

 This repo provides implementations of an Ingress controller for NGINX and NGINX Plus.
+These implementations are different from the NGINX Ingress controller in [kubernetes/ingress repo](https://github.com/kubernetes/ingress).

 ## What is Ingress?